akshay137/SpriteMaker/README.md

 # SpriteMaker
-Make spritesheet from given images placement of images is fast for most usecases.
+Make spritesheet from given images placement of images is reasonably fast for most usecases.
+Memory usage is reasonable
+Not for realtime usecases

-e.g. command
+e.g.

 spriteit -algo firstfit -size 512 -inc 128 -path . -o . -padding 0